 (Our librarian, Fatuma, pictured with our most frequent patron, Edward!)

 We have developed two libraries in both Pawaga and Idodi divisions that we stock with newspapers, as well as a growing collection of books about local wildlife ecology and the environment.
 We also stock the library with storybooks in both English and Swahili, giving adults and children of all ages new opportunities to build their literacy skills.
-We are currently in the process of installing solar power and laptops in both libraries, so patrons can access the internet for news and information.
+We have installed solar power and laptops in both libraries, so patrons can access the internet for news and information.

 These libraries have become extremely popular, especially with the children who visit everyday after school!